Dehydration in Winter: Why It Happens and How to Prevent It

 Set a schedule for drinking water, especially if you find it challenging to remember.
 For example, have a glass of water with each meal and snack.

-Individuals need to stay hydrated throughout the year, including during the winter season.
-Staying properly hydrated in winter requires conscious effort, including regular water intake, choosing hydrating foods, and being mindful of factors that contribute to fluid loss.
-Monitoring fluid intake, paying attention to thirst cues, and ensuring an adequate balance of water-rich foods in the diet are essential for maintaining proper hydration.
+Monitoring fluid intake, paying attention to thirst cues, and ensuring an adequate balance of water-rich foods in the diet are essential for maintaining proper hydration. —Every season matters when it comes to your health.

 Comments